 If you feel comfortable with projects that require maximum skill, then you’ll only need a few items.
 For your homemade solar power source, you’ll need:

 - Solar panel (PV panel)

 - Charge controller

-For the more involved DIY solar power, you’ll need to conduct plenty of research and consult experts.
+To create your own DIY solar power system, you’ll need to conduct plenty of research and consult experts.
 Step one is to make a few calculations regarding your power needs.
 How much power will you use?
 How long will your power run?
 Choose the right equipment to match your load calculations.

 Next, you’ll shop for equipment.
 Choosing the right battery is paramount for successful DIY solar power.
 Choosing your battery will be a tricky decision, as it’s crucial to choose one that can store the amount of energy you’ll be accessing at a later time.
 When deciding on solar panels, it’s important to consider the panels with the proper ratings.
 Finally, your charge controller and inverter are similar to the panels in the way that they come with certain ratings.
-Choose the ratings that make the most sense for you, as each rating is accompanied with specific functions and specialities.
-(You can find a more extensive list of ratings and how to select your materials here).
+Choose the ratings that make the most sense for you, as each rating is accompanied with specific functions and specialties.
+You can learn more about the proper materials by contacting one of our solar professionals at J-Tech.

 If you’re not ready for quite that level of DIY, there are other options available.
 Rather than choosing all of your own equipment, there are solar power kits available for purchase that have already paired the correct materials together.
 Additionally, many homeowners who opt for a simplistic version of DIY solar panels hire professionals to install the equipment for them.
-This way they can rest easy knowing that the placement is correct and the panels won’t be damaged in the process.
+By having your solar panels installed by a professional, you can rest easy knowing that the placement is correct and the panels won’t be damaged in the process.

 Pros of DIY solar: